venovako/GPUHZGSVD/README.md

 ### Prerequisites

-A reasonably recent (e.g., 10.1) full CUDA installation on a 64-bit Linux or macOS is required.
+A reasonably recent (e.g., 10.1.243) full CUDA installation on a 64-bit Linux (e.g., CentOS 7.7, optionally with devtoolset-8) is required.

 For the Level 3 (multi-GPU) version an MPI installation on Linux built with the CUDA support (e.g., [Open MPI](https://www.open-mpi.org)) is required.